sbrzt/sirius/data_model/development/06/motivating-scenario.md

 Treat step activity (1)

 ## Description
-his is the last step of each risk management cycle.
+This is the last step of each risk management cycle.
 Now that we know the risks and their magnitude, and have determined which ones are the priority risks to our heritage asset, we can start thinking about effective measures to eliminate or reduce those risks.

 When developing options to reduce risks it is useful to think about what can be done in each layer of enclosure to reduce the occurrence or the impact of each risk.